sudhamjayanthi/discord-contract-events-webhook/README.md

 ### note:
 - you can also extend the support for slack, see [this](https://github.com/ayshptk/msngr)
-- this code is being used and has been integrated [here](https://github.com/richychn/fweb3-discord-bot/)
+- this code has been integrated [here](https://github.com/richychn/fweb3-discord-bot/) and is being used for the fweb3 discord